stowball/hucssley/README.md

 ## Controlling file size

-While Hucssley creates almost every possible class you'd ever want to make building UI simple, this comes at a file size cost with the OOTB CSS coming in at a massive 1.8 MB.
-Of course, the nature of Hucssley lends itself very well to gzipping, which brings the OOTB CSS down to 114 KB, which ironically, is still a lot smaller than lots of other "production" CSS in the wild.
+While Hucssley creates almost every possible class you’d ever want to make building UI simple, this comes at a file size cost with the OOTB CSS coming in at a massive 1.8 MB.
+Of course, the nature of Hucssley lends itself very well to gzipping, which brings the OOTB CSS down to 114 KB, which ironically, is still a lot smaller than lots of other “production” CSS in the wild.

-Hucssley is infinitely customisable, so you can set the variables of modules you'll never use to `()` so they won't output, and of course, limiting the amount of colors, breakpoints, and spacing scales will also help.
+Hucssley is infinitely customisable, so you can set the variables of modules you’ll never use to `()` so they won’t output, and of course, limiting the amount of colors, breakpoints, and spacing scales will also help.

 However, we can do better.
 And do it automatically.
-By utilising [Purgecss](https://purgecss.com) and the following `extractor` you'll be able to reduce your CSS output to only the classes that are used in your views:
+By utilising [Purgecss](https://purgecss.com) and the following `extractor` you’ll be able to reduce your CSS output to only the classes that are used in your views:

 ```js
 extractor: class {